The role of solenoids in electrical and electronic systems.

 Recommendations for the selection and maintenance of solenoids in electrical projects

-Name of the Solenoid Inspection Date State Grades
+Solenoid Name Inspection Date State Grades

 Solenoid A 01/10/2023 OK No visible wear